-The book leads readers step-by-step through the process of determining and verifying Personality Type.
+The book leads readers step-by-step through determining and verifying Personality Type.
 Then it identifies occupations that are popular with each Type, provides helpful case studies, and offers a rundown of each Type’s work-related strengths and weaknesses.

-Focusing on each Type’s strengths, Do What You Are uses workbook exercises to help readers customize their job search, ensuring the best results in the shortest period of time.
+Focusing on each Type’s strengths, Do What You Are uses workbook exercises to help readers customize their job search, ensuring the best results in the shortest period.

 Author: Cal Newport

 One of the Books for Beginners job seekers.
-Cal Newport debunks the long-held belief that “follow your passion” is good advice in this eye-opening account.
+In this eye-opening account, Cal Newport debunks the long-held belief that “follow your passion” is good advice.
 Not only is the cliche flawed–preexisting passions are rare and have little to do with how most people end up loving their work–but it can also be dangerous, leading to anxiety and chronic job-hopping.